nabeelsana/Capstone-/README.md

 #Deployed model and instructions on how to query the endpoint with a sample input

-Best on higher accuracy metric produced, we selected VotingEnsemble produced by AutoML experiment for deployment.
+Based on higher accuracy metric produced, we selected VotingEnsemble model produced by AutoML experiment for deployment.
 In order to deploy it , we first registerd the model and provided it an environment for deployment.
 We took advantage of Azure provided environment "AzureML-AutoML" .
 We set up Inference Configuration and provided it with a scoring file, this file contained API model (i.e fields that API would need for data interchange).
 We then deployed the model using Azure Container Instance Webservices (Aci).
 Deployment enabled a REST API that prvide scoring uri with keys for authentication.